molecula/documentation/sql-preview/_posts/2022-09-01-sql-drop-table.md

 title:  DROP TABLE
 ---

-Irrevocably drop a table from the database.
+Irrevocably drop a table and all of its data from the database.

 ## Syntax